PODILICHAITANYAAKHILKUMAR/3D-CUBE-SLIDER/README.md

 # 3D-CUBE-SLIDER
-This project focuses on the concepts like transitions,animations,perspectives etc. Feel free to change the images and modify the code according.
+Change both the sides of the 3D Cube by clicking on the dots at the right side of the page.This is similar to Image Slider Project using Javascript.
+Feel free to modify the code as you wish.